rust-embedded/book/src/intro/no-std.md

 \* Only if you use the `alloc` crate and use a suitable allocator like [alloc-cortex-m].

 \** Only if you use the `collections` crate and configure a global default allocator.

+\** HashMap and HashSet are not available due to a lack of a secure random number generator.

 [alloc-cortex-m]: https://github.com/rust-embedded/alloc-cortex-m